quinn-rs/quinn/docs/book/src/networking-introduction.md

 ### Connection Setup Duration

-In the usual HTTP+TLS+TCP stack, TCP needs 6 handshake messages to set up a session between server and client, and TLS needs its own handshake to make sure the session is secure.
-This handshake consists of 6 messages for TLS 1.2 or lower, and 4 messages for setting up the 'initial' connection over TLS 1.3.
+In the usual TCP + TLS + HTTP stack, TCP needs 6 handshake messages to set up a session between server and client.
+TLS performs its own, sending 4 messages for setting up an initial connection over TLS 1.3.
+By integrating the transport protocol and TLS handshakes, QUIC can make connection setup more efficient.
-Despite the '0-RTT' function of TLS 1.3, which allows you to resume a previous connection in 0-RTT, the 6 TCP handshake messages are still required.
-Nevertheless, QUIC has the 0-RTT feature as well and is not restrained by the 6 TCP handshake messages.
-This implies that QUIC is able to provide encrypted true 0-RTT connections.

 [animation]: ./images/hol.gif